AstraX2/AstraTween/README.md

 AstraTween is pretty limited, as it currently does not have support for pausing/cancelling tweens once they begin.
 Any ideas for how to implement new features would be greatly appreciated.

 # Setup
 To set up AstraTween, create a ModuleScript and a LocalScript.
 The ModuleScript (which should be named "AstraTween") should be a descendant of `ReplicatedStorage`.
-Create 3 RemoteEvents as children of the ModuleScript and name them `FireClientTweenInstance`, `FireClientTweenInstanceFull`, and `FireClientTweenModel`. **The module will not function if you do not do this!**

 Secondly, take the LocalScript (name it "AstraTweenLocal") and place it as a descendant of `StarterPlayerScripts`.